-Liquidity risk is the risk that the Company has insufficient resources to meet its financial obligations as they fall due.
+Liquidity risk is the risk that the Company has insufficient resources to meet its financial obligations as they fall due or incurs a significantly higher cost than usual in securing the required funds.
 This risk could arise from both institution specific and market-wide events.